Pitchnogle/commodore64/basic/joy2_test/README.md

 35 dv=1073:uv=1076
 ```

 The next section displays the joystick labels in the upper left of the screen.
-The numbers to the right of the `POKE` commands are the screen codes for letters: F, R, L, D, U.
+The numbers to the right of the `POKE` commands are the screen codes for the letters: F, R, L, D, U.
 ```
 40 rem print labels
 45 poke fl,6